Massage Therapy CEs | Massage Concepts and Techniques

 Massage Therapy CEs earned with this course: 25

-Classification of CEs: Cognitive (concepts related to massage therapy but not a specific hands-on modality)
+Classification of CEs: Cognitive (concepts related to massage therapy but not a specific hands-on modality).
+"General" for CE Broker purposes.

 Approved by: Institute of Somatic Therapy (Judith Koch) is approved by the NCBTMB (Provider #280672-00) as a continuing education Approved Provider.
 Institute of Somatic Therapy is approved by Florida (#MCE-326), and New York (#0019).
 Our courses are also valid for AMTA, ABMP, and most individual states.
 Some states limit how many hours can be done online or by home study.
 Please refer to our State Guidelines section for specific information about your state.
 Laws can and do change, and your state will hold you responsible for knowing the laws that apply to you.

-- Test only: Once you already have the course textbook, you can enroll for the online test only for $129.
+- Test only: If you already have the course textbook, or prefer to receive it in an electronic version (such as on a kindle device), you can purchase an e-version through the bookseller of your choice.
+Then you can enroll for the online test (only, without receiving the printed book) for $129.
 Nothing will be mailed to you.
-The "test only" is just that, the test only.
+The "test only" option from us is just that, the test only.
 There is no separate course materials from us beyond the test.
 We can email you a study guide at your request.
 When you log in to access the course through our site, all you will be able to access is the online test.
-The publisher's online materials are located on their website (see your textbook for details), not on our website.

 Testing: You can complete your test online, and instantly print your certificate upon completion.
 To see how our online testing works, we invite you to take our free sample course.